adamedx/autographps-sdk/ROADMAP.md

 * Add AllResults option to Get-GraphResource and Invoke-GraphRequest, and corresponding preference variable
 * Support for eventual consistency options in Graph requests
 * Make public client apps aad only by default for multi-tenant apps
+* Add the Count parameter to Invoke-GraphRequest and Get-GraphResource to return the count of results instead of the results using OData $count when supported

 ### Postponed